Powerlearnproject/se-day1-assignment-mike-degreat/Answer_day1.md

 | Feedback | Feedback is received after project completion | Continuous feedback through sprints or iterations
 | Customer Involvement | Limited mostly to requirements gathering and final acceptance | Continuous involvement throughout the project
 | Testing | Typically conducted after the build phase | Continuous testing throughout the development process

+#### Examples and Scenarios
+1. Waterfall Methodology:
+> - ### Building a Banking System :
+> > > - Imagine a large financial institution is looking to develop a new banking system.
+This system needs to integrate with existing legacy systems, comply with stringent security standards and banking regulations

+2. Agile Methodology:
+> - ### Developing a Consumer Web Application:
+> > > - A startup wants to develop a new consumer web application aimed at providing personalized diet plans.
+The market is competitive and consumer preferences change frequently.
+The application needs to adapt quickly to feedback and incorporate new features regularly based on user behavior and trends.